emmaclarem/emmaclarem/README.md

 - 👋 Hi, I’m Emma!
 - 💻 I'm an apprentice Cloud Solution Architect Engineer working with Microsoft Azure
-- 🎭 I used to be a performing arts professional and creative, I have 9+ years experience working as a dancer and small business owner
+- 🎭 I recently switched careers, previously I worked in the performing arts industry for 9+ years as a dancer and small business owner
 - 👩‍💻 I discovered an interest in coding in early 2022, and I’ve been learning with Codecademy and Code First Girls since then
 - 🔗 Check out my [portfolio website here](https://emmaclarem.netlify.app/)
 - 📧 Reach me on [LinkedIn](www.linkedin.com/in/emma-c-miller/)